himmAllRight/himmAllRight-source/content/post/decided-to-get-an-ergodox.md

 </center>

-As I started typing with proper finger use, I noticed my hands *really* have a hard time hitting some keys... particually the bottom row, especially with my left hand.
-My other fingers just seem to block the path the "correct" finger needs to get to the key.
-It seemed obvious why I naturally adapted to sliding across the board over the years.
-I wondered if an [ortholinear layout]() would better allow me to touch type properly, using all of my fingers.
+As I started typing with proper finger use, I noticed my hands *really* have a hard time hitting some keys... in particular the bottom row, and especially with my left hand.
+My other fingers seem to block the path that the "correct" finger needs to reach a key.
+It became obvious why I naturally adapted to sliding across the board over the years.
+I wondered if an ortholinear layout would better allow me to touch type properly, using all of my fingers.
+My hope was that the straight grid would allow my fingers a more direct slide up and down to the other rows, with out crossing over in the way of my other fingers.

 ### My shoulders started really having issues